jonathonadams/zero-to-production/TRACKING_ISSUES.md

-* Currently the todos query manually removes a todo from the cache on the all todos query ONLY This is not an issue in the Todo App because there is only one query, however this would not work If different queries quried todos.
+* Currently the todos query manually removes a todo from the cache on the all todos query ONLY This is not an issue in the Todo App because there is only one query, however this would not work If different queries queried todos.
   When Apollo Client v3 (apollo-angular 2) is released, use the cache.evict /.release /.gc etc https://github.com/apollographql/apollo-feature-requests/issues/5